beam-campus/ex-esdb-gater/README.md

 ## Features

-ExESDGater is a high-availability gateway service that provides secure, load-balanced access to ExESDB clusters.
+ExESDB Gater is a high-availability gateway service that provides secure, load-balanced access to ExESDB clusters.
 It acts as a proxy layer between client applications and the ExESDB event store cluster, offering simplified API access and automatic cluster discovery.

 ### Core Functionality